-There are medicines available that can be used to treat heavy periods, but they can be less effective the larger your fibroids are.
+Medicines are available that can be used to reduce heavy periods, but they can be less effective the larger your fibroids are.
 These medications are described below.

 Levonorgestrel intrauterine system (LNG-IUS)

-LNG-IUS is a small, plastic device that is placed in your womb and slowly releases the progestogen hormone called levonorgestrel.
-LNG-IUS stops the lining of your womb from growing quickly, so that it is thinner and your bleeding becomes lighter.
+The levonorgestrel intrauterine system (LNG-IUS) is a small, plastic, t-shaped device placed in your womb that slowly releases the progestogen hormone levonorgestrel.
+It stops your womb lining growing quickly, so it's thinner and your bleeding becomes lighter.